nebari-dev/nebari/docs/source/installation/login.md

 ### Add user using Keycloak console

-To add a QHub user from the web console for Keycloak, visit `https://myqhubsite.com/auth/admin/`.
-Login using the username `root`, as shown above.
+To add a QHub user from the web console for Keycloak, visit <https://myqhubsite.com/auth/admin/>.
+Log in using the username `root`, as shown above.

 All QHub users will be part of the `qhub` realm (a realm is a distinct identity provider and set of users in Keycloak).
 > NOTE: The root user alone is a member of the `master` realm.